DominikKnabe/MyProjects/README.md

-# Geospatial Data Science & Remote Sensing Projects
+# Geospatial Data Science Projects

 This repository contains selected projects from my Master's studies in Geoinformation and Cartography at the University of Vienna.